gigaquads/ravel/docs/interface-layer/registry.md

 ```

 ###### Comments
-1. Builds a RegistryDecorator, which builds a RegistryProxy and adds it to `cli`.
+1. Builds a ApiDecorator, which builds a Proxy and adds it to `cli`.
-2. Proves that the `echo` function was registered as a `RegistryProxy`.
+2. Proves that the `echo` function was registered as a `Proxy`.
 3. Defines the program point of entry.

 ---
-When we run this program, specifying the name of the `echo` command, followed by its arguments, the `CliRegistry` executes the corresponding `RegistryProxy`, which in turn executes the plain `echo` function it wraps, in between middleware and IO.
+When we run this program, specifying the name of the `echo` command, followed by its arguments, the `CliApi` executes the corresponding `Proxy`, which in turn executes the plain `echo` function it wraps, in between middleware and IO.

 This is what running the CLI program would look like: